hpyproject/hpy/docs/overview.rst

      without breaking compatibility with existing extensions.

-During the course of the years, it became evident that emulating the Python/C API in an efficient way is `challenging, if not impossible
+Over the years, it has become evident that emulating the Python/C API in an efficient way is `challenging, if not impossible
 <https://morepypy.blogspot.com/2018/09/inside-cpyext-why-emulating-cpython-c.html>`_.
 The main goal of HPy is provide a **C API which is possible to implement in an